winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 Closing a PR will terminate the corresponding preview environments.
 The PR comment will indicate the termination of each preview environment and the URLs won't be valid anymore.

-#### Self-Cleaning Environments Mechanism (#14)
+#### Environments Self-Cleaning Mechanism (#14)

 To ensure efficient resource utilization:

-1. Preview environments associated with stale PRs (without access or code changes for over 10 days) will automatically deactivate.
+1. Preview environments associated with stale PRs (without access or commits for over 10 days) will automatically deactivate.
 2. The PR's preview environment comment will indicate its inactive status.
 3. Changes in code will trigger redeployment for all related preview environments in this PR.